 How do I set up iMessage without a phone number?

-One of the greatest things about iMessage is that you don’t even need an iPhone to use it.
-That’s right, if you’ve got an iPad, a Mac, or even an iPod touch you can send iMessages from your email address, without linking a phone number.
+One of the greatest aspects of iMessage is that you don’t even need an iPhone to use it.
+That’s right.
+If you’ve got an iPad, a Mac, or even an iPod touch you can send iMessages from your email address, without linking a phone number.

 Go to Settings > Messages > Send & Receive to see a list of all the contact details linked to your Apple ID.
 You can choose which phone number or email address you start conversations from, and which ones people can reach you at.